RafhaanShah/grAfterburner/README.md

     http://192.168.1.20:8025
     ```
     (if you changed the port Grafana runs on, then you will need to replace 8025 with that port)
 4. The dashboard and data source will already be set up but you can modify all of it to suit your needs.
-Auto refresh and time range options are in the top right corner, and more information on dashboard can be found [here](https://grafana.com/docs/grafana/latest/features/dashboard/dashboards/).
+Auto refresh and time range options are in the top right corner, and more information on dashboards can be found [here](https://grafana.com/docs/grafana/latest/features/dashboard/dashboards/).
 5. If you wish to stop the services use the following command:
     ```
     docker-compose stop